martinring/thesis/src/4-Timing.md

   inv: from.building = to.building
 ````

-Furthermore cards are also associated to buildings and may only authorize
+Furthermore cards are also associated to buildings and may only authorise
 access to rooms which belong to the same building:

 ````{.ocl .continue}